 Basis functions centered on the same nucleus are orthonormal, whereas overlap integrals of functions centered on different atoms decay exponentially,

 This reduces linear dependencies in the basis set at large $R$, allowing for accurate calculations of the asymptotic constants $j_k$.
-Sets of exponents $\{(N,M)\}$ are the same for basis functions centered on nuclei $a$ and $b$, therefore basis (\ref{eq:basis_set}) is invariant under the action of $P_{ab}$, and converged HS theory gives results exact in this basis \cite{Chalasinski:77}.
+The values of $N$ and $M$ are the same for basis functions centered on nucleus $a$ and $b$, therefore basis (\ref{eq:basis_set}) is invariant under the action of $P_{ab}$, and converged HS theory gives results exact in this basis \cite{Chalasinski:77}.
 We introduce a hierarchy of basis sets through the parameter $\Omega$ constraining $N$ and $M$:

-This hierarchy is useful for making extrapolations to the complete basis set limit.
-It is advantageous to treat $N$ and $M$ symmetrically in eq. (\ref{eq:def_Omega}).
-This choice is consistent with the multipole expansion of the wave function, and provides the best convergence at large $R$.
+This hierarchy is useful for making extrapolations to the complete basis set limit. $N$ and $M$ are treated symmetrically in Eq. (\ref{eq:def_Omega}) in order to maintain consistency with the multipole expansion of the wave function, and to provide the best convergence at large $R$.

 The basis set (\ref{eq:basis_set}) is appropriate for large internuclear distances $R$ but is inadequate for small ones because of strong linear dependencies appearing at larger values of $\Omega$.
 We decided that the smallest internuclear distance used in the fitting of the asymptotic constants $j_k$ is $R = 60$.
-For this distance the octupole precision (exact to 64 significant decimal digits) was required to perform accurate calculations for $\Omega=20$ (462 basis functions).
+For this distance the octupole precision (exact to 64 significant decimal digits) was required to perform accurate calculations for $\Omega=25$ (702 basis functions).

 Chipman and Hirschfelder used basis similar to (\ref{eq:basis_set}), but with monomials in $r_a$ and $r_b$ instead of Laguerre polynomials, when they applied different perturbation theories to H$_2^+$ \cite{Chipman:73}.
 The basis (\ref{eq:basis_set}) restricted to functions centered on the nucleus $a$ was used by Coulson \cite{Coulson:41} and by Morgan and Simon \cite{Morgan:80} in their calculations of van der Waals coefficients of H$_2^+$.